-B2.4.1 | Verification and Compliance
+B2.4.11 Verification and Compliance

-The measurement accuracy of the service meter must be interpreted taking into consideration the uncertainty of the reference measurements.
-For example, if the verifier ascertains that the reference measurement uncertainty is +/-1% of reading, then the non-compliance with the accuracy requirement will be identified if the reference measurement is outside +/-6% of the installed meter measurement.
+The measurement accuracy of the service meter must be interpreted taking into consideration the error of the test and the uncertainty of the reference measurements.
+For example, if the verifier ascertains that the reference measurement uncertainty is $\pm 1\%$ of reading, then the non-compliance with the accuracy requirement for a full pipe test will be identified if the reference measurement is outside $\pm 6\%$ of the installed meter measurement.